-Tobacco smoke contains over 5,000 chemicals including tar and nicotine.
-Smokers smoke for the nicotine but are harmed by the tar.
+Tobacco smoke contains over 5,000 chemicals including nicotine.
+Nicotine is highly addictive.
+Smokers smoke for the nicotine but are harmed by the tar and other chemicals.

 There’s no safe way to use tobacco:

-- Smoking cigars and pipes is just as bad for you as smoking cigarettes.
+Smoking cigars or pipes is also bad for your health.

-- Shisha smoking, also called hookah or waterpipe, also contains tobacco.
-The smoke goes through water, but it’s just as harmful as normal cigarette smoke.
+Shisha smoking, also called hookah or waterpipe, also contains tobacco.
+The smoke goes through water, but contains the same dangerous chemicals and is just as harmful as normal cigarette smoke.

-- Smokeless tobacco - tobacco that is chewed or sucked – is also highly addictive and harmful.
+Smokeless tobacco - tobacco that is chewed or sucked – of the type used in India and other Asian countries is also harmful.

 Inhaling any smoke is harmful

-This includes smoking other substances such as cannabis.
-You can become addicted to cannabis, and its smoke contains cancer-causing chemicals.
+This especially includes smoking other substances such as cannabis.
+Cannabis smoking is associated with developing emphysema.
+You can become addicted to cannabis, and just like tobacco, cannabis smoke contains cancer-causing chemicals.
 If you mix cannabis with tobacco and smoke it, you’re at risk of becoming addicted to nicotine too.

-The tobacco industry has designed and modified cigarettes to make them as addictive as possible.
-The nicotine in tobacco gets rapidly into your brain and creates an addiction or craving.
-The falling level of nicotine in your brain creates the craving to smoke.
-Controlling these cravings is the key to being able to kick the habit.
+Most smokers want to stop because they know about the risks to their health.
+But many keep smoking because they’re addicted to nicotine, often from a young age.
+As well as marketing targeted at young people, the tobacco industry has designed and modified cigarettes to make them addictive.
+The nicotine in tobacco gets rapidly into your brain and creates a need to continue to smoke.
+The falling level of nicotine in your brain creates the urge to smoke.
+Controlling these urges is the key to being able to kick the habit.